Noël Coward: Post-war career

 During the 1950s and 1960s Coward continued to write musicals and plays.
 After the Ball, his 1953 adaptation of Lady Windermere's Fan, was the last musical he premiered in the West End; his last two musicals were first produced on Broadway.
 Sail Away (1961), set on a luxury cruise liner, was Coward's most successful post-war musical, with productions in America, Britain and Australia.
 The Girl Who Came to Supper, a musical adaptation of The Sleeping Prince (1963), ran for only three months.
 He directed the successful 1964 Broadway musical adaptation of Blithe Spirit, called High Spirits.
 Coward's late plays include a farce, Look After Lulu!
 (1959), and a tragi-comic study of old age, Waiting in the Wings (1960), both of which were successful despite "critical disdain".
 Coward argued that the primary purpose of a play was to entertain, and he made no attempt at modernism, which he felt was boring to the audience although fascinating to the critics.
 His comic novel, Pomp and Circumstance (1960), about life in a tropical British colony, met with more critical success.

 Coward's final stage success came with Suite in Three Keys (1966), a trilogy set in a hotel penthouse suite.
 He wrote it as his swan song as a stage actor: "I would like to act once more before I fold my bedraggled wings."
 The trilogy gained glowing reviews and did good box office business in the UK.
 In one of the three plays, A Song at Twilight, Coward abandoned his customary reticence on the subject and played an explicitly homosexual character.
 The daring piece earned Coward new critical praise.
 He intended to star in the trilogy on Broadway but was too ill to travel.
 Only two of the Suite in Three Keys plays were performed in New York, with the title changed to Noël Coward in Two Keys, starring Hume Cronyn.

-Coward won new popularity in several notable films later in his career, such as Around the World in 80 Days (1956), Our Man in Havana (1959), Bunny Lake Is Missing (1965), Boom!
+Coward won new popularity as an actor in several notable films later in his career, such as Around the World in 80 Days (1956), Our Man in Havana (1959), Bunny Lake Is Missing (1965), Boom!
 (1968) and The Italian Job (1969).
 Stage and film opportunities he turned down in the 1950s included an invitation to compose a musical version of Pygmalion (two years before My Fair Lady was written), and offers of the roles of the king in the original stage production of The King and I, and Colonel Nicholson in the film The Bridge on the River Kwai.
 Invited to play the title role in the 1962 film Dr. No, he replied, "No, no, no, a thousand times, no." In the same year, he turned down the role of Humbert Humbert in Lolita, saying, "At my time of life the film story would be logical if the 12-year-old heroine was a sweet little old lady."